Shantanu Biswas

 Shantanu Biswas (25 October 1954 – 12 July 2019) was a Bangladeshi dramatist, playwright, stage director, singer-songwriter and composer.
 He has written and directed several full-length plays between 1975 and 2019, where he performed as an actor in more than sixteen plays.
-His major successes include Informer (1982), and Julius Ceasar er Shesh Shaat Din (The Last Seven Days of Julius Caesar) (1987).
+His major successes include Informer (1982), and Julius Caesar er Shesh Shaat Din (The Last Seven Days of Julius Caesar) (1987).

 Born in Chittagong (now Chattogram), Biswas spent his whole life in the port city, where he struggled to establish himself as a dramatist and musician.
 He has released five solo and two mixed albums.
 He made his debut album Chirkut in 2009.
 His last solo Sritir Shohore was released posthumously in 2019 by G-Series.
 His music as blended with modern poetry, and lyrics with diverse tunes covering different genres of world music.

 Early life and career

 Shantanu Biswas was born on 25 October 1954 in Chittagong, East Pakistan (now Bangladesh).
 He attended Saint Placid's High School and Government Hazi Mohammad Mohsin College in Chattogram.
 In 1971, the Bangladesh Liberation War started, and Biswas moved to India and worked with the Swadhin Bangla Betar Kendra as its youngest artist.
 After the war, he returned to Chattogram, finished his education, and was soon employed at the conglomerate Ispahani Limited, where he served as the Chief Operational Officer of the Tea Department until his death in 2019.
 He was also chairman of Tea Traders Association of Bangladesh (TTAB).